Want a heads up when a new story drops? Subscribe here.

 - If you suspect you’ve been targeted by scammers alert the authorities and contact the company they are pretending to be.
 You can be an active participant in bringing down employment scams!

-Note that this is not an exhaustive list of actions you can take against employment scams.
+Note that this is not an exhaustive list of actions you can take against job scams.
 Always stay alert for any suspicious activities around employment offers.
 Don’t provide personal and financial details to people whose identity you can’t verify.

 Be vigilant and stay safe!